-On days on which the PEV Start Option is in use, the pilot should deliver the Flight Log file from the Primary Flight Recorder.
+On days on which the PEV Start Option is in use, the pilot should take care to deliver the Flight Log file from the Primary Flight Recorder.
 The Organisers are not responsible for ensuring that the file containing the PEV is the one used for scoring.

-7.11.1 Downloading of the Flight Logs from the Flight Recorder can be done by the competitor without the supervision of the Organisers.
+- 7.11.1 The Local Procedures will specify the acceptable procedures for transferring Flight Log files to the Organisers.
+All files are subject to validation.
+The Organisers may inspect Flight Recorders and Flight Recorder installations at any time, and may require a supervised data transfer from the Flight Recorder before accepting a Flight Log.
+Competitors shall retain daily Flight Logs in their Flight Recorders until that day's scores are published. - 7.11.2 Downloading of the Flight Logs from the Flight Recorder can be done by the competitor without the supervision of the Organisers.
 These files can be handed in by any data device or transmission method, defined in the Local Procedures.
 All files are subject to validation.
 The Organisers may inspect Flight Recorders and Flight Recorder installations at any time, and may require a supervised data transfer from the Flight Recorder before accepting a Flight Log.
 Competitors shall retain daily Flight Logs in their Flight Recorders until that day's scores are published.